movidius/ncsdk/docs/c_api/mvncCloseDevice.md

         exit(-1);
     }

-    // Try to open the NCS device via the device name retCode = mvncOpenDevice(devName, &deviceHandle);
+    // Try to open the NCS device via the device name. retCode = mvncOpenDevice(devName, &deviceHandle);
     if (retCode != MVNC_OK)
-    {   // failed to open the device.
+    {   // Failed to open the device.
         printf("Could not open NCS device\n");
         exit(-1);
     }